Our 5-step method to identify your interest and prepare for a career in intellectual property laws

 Will it prepare you better for an internship, or an interview, or a job?

-After you have an exposure of the different types of work performed by intellectual property lawyers, you are finally in a position to identify whether you want to learn all aspects of intellectual property laws deeply, or whether you want to specialize in a specific kind of work.
+After you have exposure to the different types of work performed by intellectual property lawyers, you are finally in a position to identify whether you want to learn all aspects of intellectual property laws deeply or whether you want to specialize in a specific kind of work.

 Both have different kinds of career opportunities.